Nazia-Karim-Khan-Oishee/GitHub-Issue-Taxonomy/README.md

 ```
 3.Download BERT base uncased model from Hugging Face.You can download it from [here](https://huggingface.co/bert-base-uncased).

+4. Download the datasets from kaggle and store them in the /Dataset folder.

-4.Navigate to the code folder and then the notebook folder.
+5.Navigate to the code folder and then the notebook folder.
 Open the model_training.ipynb file in Jupyter Notebook for the full implementation.

 ## Dataset